JmAhmed/udacity-MemoryGame/README.md

 ## Installation
-Open the index.html and start playing.
+* Download or Clone the Repository
+* open index.html

 ## Instructions
 * Click the card to reveal the icon inside it